brianhouse/art_and_code/assignments/02_narrative_maze.md

 Using an online [BASIC interpreter](https://www.calormen.com/jsbasic/), create a text-based, branching narrative where the reader/interactor moves from one "room" to another by inputting text.
 Your program must demonstrate at least 5 different "rooms"; you may also want to have objects that can be carried between rooms and which have an effect on the narrative.
 While your work may be structurally similar to _Zork_, the content should reflect your own artistic concept.

-Email your finished (or unfinished) code to the professor.
+Email your finished (or unfinished) code to the professor before class.

 ### Example instructions